 Arguably the father of all hot hatchbacks, the Volkswagen Golf GTI combines an impressive history, together with more than enough performance for most drivers and roads.
 Doing 0-62mph takes 6.3 seconds thanks to the 242bhp 2.0-litre turbocharged engine, which is smooth and eager when accelerating.

 The Golf GTI loses out to some hot hatchbacks in terms of outright performance and driver enjoyment, but it’s one of the easiest cars to live with on this list, and also has one of the better-built interiors.
 The latest ‘Mk8’ car is also a real tech-fest, with big screens dominating the dash and few physical buttons.

-The 302bhp Mercedes-AMG A35 is the interim choice if you want more power than the A250 in the standard A-Class range but you don’t want to splash around £60,000 on the hardcore A45 model.
+The 302bhp Mercedes-AMG A35 is the interim choice if you want more power than a standard A-Class, but don’t want to splash around £60,000 on the hardcore A45 model.
 That’s not to say the A35 is any slouch; it uses the same 2.0-litre four-cylinder as its more potent brother, detuned to a still-impressive 306bhp.
-Consequently, 0-62mph takes just 4.7 seconds – just a tenth of a second behind the fastest version of the Golf.
+Consequently, 0-62mph takes just 4.7 seconds – just a tenth of a second behind one of its main rivals, the Golf R.

 Despite the excellent performance, the A35 still has the modern, luxurious interior for which Mercedes has become renowned, with two large screens and plenty of plush materials.
 Opt for the Premium Plus pack and you’ll get the same extravagant aero package as the A45, featuring a massive rear spoiler and a handful of trim pieces on the front bumper.
 Be careful with your right foot and the Mercedes hot hatchback will return around 40mpg, too.